GAMEOVERita/trasformataBurrowsWheeler/README.md

-# trasformataBurrowsWheeler
+# Burrows Wheeler transform
+### intro/description ###
-my "web app" for a school project using the Burrows Wheeler Transform and a client-server connection
+my (originally small) school project using the Burrows Wheeler Transform and a client-server connection, the og "project" was 3 files but I started adding tons of new things because I can't do something simple for once.
+I'll probably add something else later but idk

 this is the section where is explained how does the Burrows Wheeler Transform works and how to reverse it

-### REGULAR BURROWS WHEELER TRANSFORM ####
+### REGULAR BURROWS WHEELER TRANSFORM ###

 suppose that we need transform the string "banana"